 Kanban teams don’t have the time to carefully monitor everyone’s work to keep things flowing.

 That’s why your Kanban team needs to communicate effectively to ensure that everything’s going off as planned.
-Without communication, you’re going to face tons of issues leading to this:
+Without communication, you’re going to face tons of issues.

 Gob is a junior developer and expects Micheal to assign tasks to him.

 Meanwhile, Micheal expects Gob to be more proactive and pick up tasks from the Kanban board himself.

 When Michael learns that Gob didn’t work on a task because he was waiting on him, Gob’s going to pull out this excuse:

 To prevent conflicts like these, both Gob and Micheal should have communicated their expectations.

 Each task has in ClickUp has a comment section, which you can use for:

 - Sending important documents